YasarGencer/Unity-NextRogue/README.md

           Attack Range : 4
           Attack Speed : 2

+<h2 align = "center" id = "bosses"> BOSSES</h2>

+<h3 align = "left" id = "humanboss"> HUMAN BOSS</h3>

+- name
+    - Melee
+    - Follow
+    -
+          Health : x
+          Movement Speed : x
+          Attack Damage : x
+          Attack Range : x
+          Attack Speed : x

+PHASE 1 SKILLS:

+    - Arrow Rain:
+      - Boss will order the marksmen in the castle to shoot their arrows.
+          - Condition :
+          - Cooldown :
+          - Arrow Damage :
+          - Arrow Count :
+    - Cavalry Attack:
+      - Boss will order the cavalry on the sides to rush to the other side.
+      - The Cavalry will damage player if touches.
+          - Condition :
+          - Cooldown :
+          - Cavalry Damage :
+          - Cavalry Count :
+    - Tactical Repoisitioning:
+      - Boss will dash as Thief enemy to gain some space or get closer.
+          - Condition : If boss has lots of health and too far away to the player or boss has low health and too close to the player.
+          - Cooldown :

+An in-between phase will start when boss dies.
+Army on the castle will get down in a rage.
+The crusaders will healh him while player is occupied with the army.
+Inbetween pahse will end and the 2nd phase wwil start when player kills all of the enemies.

+Boss will be much more aggressive on this phase

+PHASE 2 SKILLS:

+    - Oath of Honor :
+      - Boss will get stronger shouting an oath of honor.
+          - Condition : One time use
+          - Cooldown :  One time use
+    - Guardian Shield :
+      - Boss will get a indestructable shield and become invincible for the time.
+          - Condition :
+          - Cooldown :
+          - Shield Duration :
+    - Ground Shaker :
+      - Boss will use a slow and heavy attack to create sismic waves.
+          - Condition :
+          - Cooldown :
+    - Sledgehammer Volley:
+      - Boss will throw its weapon as a boomerang.
+          - Condition :
+          - Cooldown :
+    - War Cry:
+      - Boss will shout and push the player away.
+      - It can resault with the player pressing some traps and loosing health.
+          - Condition :
+          - Cooldown :

+The castle doors will be lowered and player will get the portal inside after phase 2.
+From that portal game will contuniue in the orc controlled area.

+<h3 align = "left" id = "orcboss"> ORC BOSS</h3>

+Under-development

+<h2 align = "center" id = "maps"> MAP SYSTEM</h2>

+There is 4 kinds of maps to design.

+- Tutorials:
+  - Every playable character has its own tutorial scene that only played on the first run of that character.
+  - It teaches the player how that character works.
+- Dungeons:
+  - Normal rogue-like type of procedurally generated maps.
+- Shops:
+  - A safe place where player can buy new skills or some health before continuing the action.
+- Bosses:
+  - A boss fight room.
+  - Not procedurally generated.

+Every race has 3 rooms.
+First you go into the shop of that race.
+Than you proceed to the dungeon room.
+After that you will encounter the boos of that race.
+Every race's dungen will have its own unique enemies and traps.
+And the bosses will be design to represent that race as much as possible.

 <h1 align = "center" id = "visuals"> VISUALS </h1>
   <h2 align = "center" id = "UI"> GAME </h2>
   <p align = "center">